Prenuptial and Postnuptial Agreements

 Postnuptial agreements may be used in the even that now prenuptial agreement exists.
 Essentially the same as a prenuptial agreement, a postnuptial agreement is made after the marriage takes place.
 A postnuptial agreement may be drawn up anytime during the marriage.
 From individual wealth to inheritances, debt liability and business, a postnuptial agreement ensures the division of assets at the time of death or dissolution of marriage.

 Prenuptial and Postnuptial Agreement Attorney Gaylord MI

 Enforceable by law, it is important to have a skilled attorney when drafting a pre or postnuptial agreement.
 Both parties have defined rights in regard to the documents.
 The courts are vigilant about fraud and undue influence in regard to documentation such as prenuptial and postnuptial agreements.
 Many factors should be considered while filing either prenuptial and postnuptial agreements.
 Hiring an attorney to assist you is the best way to ensure that the documentation is done right the first time and will protect both you and your spouse in the event of the worst case scenario.
-The Law Offices of Daniel J. Harris, P.C. are prenuptial and postnuptial agreement attorneys Gaylord MI.
+Harris Law are prenuptial and postnuptial agreement attorneys Gaylord MI.